jaspervdj/hakyll/README.markdown

 Metadata is always placed in the beginning of a file, and is delimited by a `---` string.
 The metadata can only contain simple key-value pairs.
 We can now read in this page using the `Text.Hakyll.Page.readPage` function.
-This will return a `Page`, which is actually just a `Map String String`.
+This will return a `Page`, which is actually just a `Map String ByteString`.
 In this example, the map would consist of the following key-value pairs:

 - `author`: `Jasper Van der Jeugt`
 - `title`: `A sample markdown post`